sinadaryaei/c0523-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   ```

   - Identify the arrow function
+    The paranthesis with y the fat arrow and the curly brace with console.log.

   - How many arguments does the arrow function take?
+    One argument.

   - What value does it return?
+    Undefined because there is no precise body syntax.

   - How many arguments are passed to the function `bar`?
+    One argument, the arrow function.

   - What type of argument is passed to the function `bar`?
+    Passing arrow function into bar function.

   - When does the arrow function's code get executed?
+    When ever bar is called, that is when the arrow function is called.

 - How does the value of `this` differ between standard functions and arrow functions?
+  Arrow functions don't have a this binding.

 ## Notes